-Contracts must be implemented with service providers which include a range of information (e.g. the data processed and the duration for processing) and obligations (e.g. assistance where a personal data breach occurs, appropriate technical and organisational measures taken and audit assistance obligations).
-This also applies where a service provider hires a sub-processor.
+Contracts must be implemented with service providers which include a range of information (e.g. the data processed and the duration for processing) and obligations (e.g. assistance where a personal data breach occurs, appropriate technical and organisational measures taken and audit assistance obligations, to name but a few).
+These obligations must also be flowed down where a service provider engages a sub-processor.